 Jesus, we’re told, carried out just this sort of mission, “led” as he was “like a lamb to the slaughter” but refusing to sling back verbal grenades when such accusatory weaponry was lobbed at him.

 And of course, refusing to defend yourself, and abandoning a strategy of suspicious self-protection is the ONLY way to have meaningful relationships with anyone.

 Marilynne Robinson’s, Pastor John Ames, understood these matters with intimate experience.
-He instructs his young son in Gilead:
+He advises his young son in Gilead:

 “I would advise you against defensiveness on principle.
 It precludes the best eventualities along with the worst.
 At the most basic level it expresses a lack of faith....And often enough, when we think we are protecting ourselves, we are struggling against our rescuer.”